leahgaeta/C-References/README.md

 - LL_Join.c illustrates how to combine two linked lists together
 - LL_Add_to_Beginning.c describes how to add an item to the beginning of a linked list within int main()
 - draw_triangle.c asks the user for a character input then draws a 45-45-90 triangle with that character using nested for loops
+- Make_Pntrs.c is an example of initializing pointer variables and using a function to insert data into spaces allocated
+- LL_RandomInt.c is an example of initializing a linked list with random integers
 #
 **The PDF notes in this repo:**